nabinpoudyal3/CyMiniAna/README.md

-config/    | text files and generic information examples/  | Example scripts demonstrating how to use framework or general coding interface/ | `*.h` files python/    | plotting, neural network, and running scripts src/       | `*.cxx` files
+config/    | text files and generic information examples/  | Example scripts demonstrating how to use framework or general coding interface/ | `*.h` files python/    | plotting, neural network, batch, and running scripts src/       | `*.cxx` files
 BuildFile.xml | File used by `scram` to compile software in CMSSW Makefile   | compiles c++ code -- not needed in CMSSW framework!